-While transnational terrorism dominates the headlines, the most common type of terrorist attack is domestic terrorism.
+While transnational terrorism dominates the headlines, the most common type of terrorist attack is domestic.
 This course introduces students to the Comparative Politics of terrorism.
-It conceptualizes terrorist groups as actors whose actions should be understood within the context of a country’s political system.
+It conceptualizes terrorists and terrorist groups as actors whose actions should be understood within the context of a country’s political system.
 This provides the key to our understanding of a range of fundamental questions that will be addressed throughout the semester: What is terrorism?
 How has terrorism changed?
 Who are these terrorists?
 What are the causes and origins of terrorism?
 Are democracies more vulnerable to terrorist attacks than dictatorships?
-How can democracies prevent or end terrorism?
+How can democracies prevent or stop terrorism?

 At the end of the course the student should be able to: